What we offer

 Working with mature learners

-As well as the focus and support we provide young people, we also provide information and signposting for mature learners seeking to access or return to education.
+As well as the focus and support we provide young people, we have also provided information and signposting for mature learners seeking to access or return to education.
 This is provided by a range of partners, and information is shared through this site including guides, videos and events.
-Our focus to inform and inspire mature learners, whatever their educational background or future aspirations strengthens our aim that education and training is for everyone, and helps our society and communities grow together.
+Our focus to inform and inspire mature learners strengthens our belief that education and training is for everyone, whatever their educational background or future aspirations, to help our society and communities grow together.